roundcube/roundcubemail-helpdocs/en_US/settings/preferences.rst

     clicking the *Forward* button without choosing a forward mode.

 **Default font of HTML message**
-    When writing a formatted (HTML) message, this font is used for the default text formatting.
+    When writing a formatted (HTML) message, this font face and size is used for the default text formatting.

+**Default action of the "Reply all" button**
+    When replying to messages coming from mailing lists, this setting controls how to reply to them.

 **Automatically add signature**
     Select in which cases the signature text from your sender identity is added to a new message.

+**When replying remove original signature**
+    As the name suggests, this setting removes detected signatures from the original message when citing it in the reply.

 **Spellcheck Options**
     These checkboxes control the behavior of the spell checker function.

+Advanced options
+^^^^^^^^^^^^^^^^

+**Attachment names**
+    Sometimes receivers of your email messages have difficulties to correctly see the names of attached files.
+    Adjust this setting in case you get complaints about garbled attachment names.

+**Use MIME encoding for 8-bit characters**
+    This enables sending message texts the "safe" way but slightly increases the amount of data to be sent.
+    Activate this option in case people cannot properly read message you send out.

 .. _settings-prefs-addressbook: